noahvarghese/OWD/content/blog/how-to-keep-your-windows-looking-new.md

 section:
   - heading: How To Clean Your Windows
     content: >+
-      <p>While you should always consult your window manufacturer’s cleaning
+      While you should always consult your window manufacturer’s cleaning instructions, there are a few general tips for window cleaning that are safe for all kinds of windows.

-      instructions, there are a few general tips for window cleaning that are safe for all kinds of windows.</p>
+  - content: >-
       <ol>

       <li><strong>Start with clean water and no soap.</strong> Using a soft cloth, gently rub the water over the glass, then wipe clean with a damp cloth.
 If your windows aren’t clean enough after this, add a very small amount of a mild detergent or dish soap to the water and repeat.</li>